adamsilver/fdpb/09-a-really-long-form.md

 <input type="file" multiple>
 ```

-Once again, on first glance this seems like a reasonable enhancement, but this also is not without problems.

-First, this enhancement isn't widely supported and when it degrades, it does so by reverting back to a single file input.
-This means users won't be able to complete the task of adding multiple documents, making this sort of enhancement exclusive.
+This innocuous boolean attribute grants a lot of power and seemingly solves the multiple file problem in one hit, but it's not without it's problems.

-Second, users can only select multiple files within a single folder.
-If the user's files are across different folders, they'll be stuck, unless they realise they need to move all the files into the same directory beforehand.
-This is a big ask for low confidence users, and hardly a satisfactory user experience for more confident users.
+The first problem is that users can only select files within a single directory.
+If they want to upload files across several folders they'll be stuck, unless they realise they have to move all the files into a single folder beforehand.
+This is a big ask for low confidence users, and hardly satisfactory for more confident users.

 Alternatively, we could ask users to compress multiple files into a zip file before uploading.
-Then we'd just need the broadly supported single file input.
-But this puts the onus on the user and there's a high chance some users wouldn't know what to do.
-Heck, some users may not even have compression software.
-Really, we ought to do the hard work for them.
+In this case, we'd just use the very broadly supported single file input.
+But this puts the onus on the user again.
+They may not have compression software or know what it is, let alone how to use it.

+Most crucially though, is that this enhancement isn't widely supported.
+Even if it had good support, we'd still want to consider what happens in other browsers.
+In this case, it reverts back into a single file input, which means users won't be able to upload more than one document.
+This degradation leaves the interface broken.

+We're going to have think of something a lot better than this if we want to use a pattern that is both simple and inclusive.
+Let's keep going.

-### Drag and drop AJAX upload
+### Drag and drop enhancement

 Just before, I mentioned that file inputs have drag and drop capability by default.
 So why enhance at all?
 It's a really good question, and not something I'd rush to do without first understanding a pressing user need.